Mastering Iron Butterfly Options: Profit Probability with JavaScript

-The iron butterfly is a neutral options strategy that involves four options contracts:
+The iron butterfly is a neutral options strategy, ideal for range-bound markets.
+It involves four distinct options contracts:

-The goal is to profit from the stock price staying within a specific range, defined by the breakeven points.
-The strategy earns a maximum profit when the stock price is at the strike price of the sold options (the “body” of the butterfly) at expiration.
+The goal is straightforward: profit from the stock price remaining within a specific range at expiration, defined by the breakeven points.
+Maximum profit is achieved when the stock finishes at the strike price of the sold ATM options, forming the “body” of the butterfly.
+The strategy leverages the natural decay of options premiums, also known as theta decay, which accelerates as expiration approaches.

 • Upper Breakeven: The highest price at which the strategy breaks even.